FelixMo42/love_library/README.md

 To use library copy our main.lua into your main.lua and run it while connected to the internet.
-It is will automatically load files into hidden .system folder and will keep track of them throught .directory.lua
+It is will automatically load files into system folder and will keep track of them throught .directory.lua